kstenerud/concise-encoding/cte-specification.md

  * Line lengths should be kept within reasonable amounts in order to avoid excessive horizontal scrolling in an editor.
  * The canonical line ending is linefeed (u+000a)
  * Implementations should convert structural line endings to the operating system's native format when saving a document to disk.
 See: [line endings](#line-endings)
- * If a certain character is likely to be confusing or problematic to a human reader or editor, it should be escaped.
+ * If a certain character is likely to be confusing or problematic to a human reader or editor, it must be escaped.

 ### Line Endings